List of Chicago Fire characters: Randall "Mouch" McHolland

-In a Chicago PD episode "All Cylinders Firing", after Platt was a victim of brutal assault, Mouch goes to Chicago Med to see her and while there, was questioned by Voight and Lindsay.
-He took offense when he was labeled a suspect by them.
-But he affirms his innocence and demanded to know the truth about what had happened.
-He was seen on another Chicago PD episode "Profiles" consoling his wife after she was injured during a bombing of a TV station.
+In a Chicago PD episode "All Cylinders Firing", after Platt is a victim of brutal assault, Mouch goes to Chicago Med to see her and while there, is questioned by Voight and Lindsay.
+He takes offense when he is labeled a suspect by them.
+But he affirms his innocence and demands to know the truth about what had happened.
+He is seen on another Chicago PD episode "Profiles" consoling his wife after she is injured during a bombing of a TV station.

 Towards the end of season 5, Mouch considers retiring from the fire department.

-In the Season 5 Finale, Mouch, While trapped inside of a burning factory, seems to be having a heart attack.
-In the season 6 premiere, luckily, he is back at 51 with all members returning to normal lives.
-He delivers a moving speech about how close he came to "walking off of this job". he didn't mean that his heart stopped. he had almost gave up on the second greatest thing in his life because he was feeling a little "run down". as he says "while I was lying down on the ground in that burning factory, the one thing I thought about was it wasn't enough".
+In the season 5 finale, Mouch, while trapped inside of a burning factory, seems to be having a heart attack.
+In the season 6 premiere, he is back at 51 with all members returning to normal lives.
+He delivers a moving speech about how close he came to "walking off of this job".
+He says "while I was lying down on the ground in that burning factory, the one thing I thought about was it wasn't enough".
 He treasures the time that he has with his brothers and sisters at 51.
 He hopes he will never have to look down that dark tunnel ever again.
 He realizes he has not had enough time with Trudy or his coworkers at 51.
-He signs the whole firehouse second shift up for a Firefighter's muster. he believes that his friends at 51 have been there for him day in and day out no matter what.
+He signs the whole firehouse second shift up for a Firefighter's muster.
+He believes that his friends at 51 have been there for him day in and day out no matter what.

 In "A Real Shot in the Arm", he and Trudy use their savings to buy out Otis' share of Molly's after his death.
-Initially unwilling to buy out his shares, he does so after Herrmann reveals to Ritter that he wasn't as much fun anymore since Dawson gave away her piece of ownership and Otis' death meant that his shares would go to his brothers, who want nothing to do with Molly's.
+Initially unwilling to buy out his shares, he does so after Herrmann reveals to Ritter that he isn't as much fun anymore since Dawson gave away her piece of ownership and Otis' death meant that his shares would go to his brothers, who want nothing to do with Molly's.